John Francome: Broadcaster

 Francome was a member of the Channel 4 Racing television broadcast team.
 He appeared on the weekly show The Morning Line and also on race day broadcasts.
 In 2012, when Channel 4 Racing changed production companies from Highflyer to IMG, Francome left his role.

 Injured Jockeys Fund

 Between 2012 and 2016, Francome was the President of The Injured Jockeys Fund.
 From 2017, he became a Vice Patron alongside fellow jockeys AP McCoy and Frankie Dettori.

 Personal life

 Francome was born in Swindon, Wiltshire.
-In 1976 he married Miriam Stringer.
+In 1976 he married Miriam Strigner.
 The couple divorced in 1990.
 Sam Ricketts, the former professional footballer for Wales is his nephew.

-In 1986, Francome was awarded an MBE for services to horse racing.
+In the 1986 New Year Honours, Francome was appointed a Member of the Order of the British Empire (MBE) "for services to National Hunt Racing."

 Francome built and owns Beechdown Farm in Lambourn, a stableyard and training facility that can house 96 horses.
 Clive Cox is currently the resident racing trainer.